-A Histoprical Record – A Greek Tragedy And Greek Amnesia By: Ayhan Ozer
+A Historical Record – A Greek Tragedy And Greek Amnesia By Ayhan Ozer

-The Turkish-Greek friendship was conceived and realized in 1930s by Ataturk and the then Greek Prime Minister Venizelos to promote the mutual interests of the two countries in a spirit of cooperation and harmony.
-Later however, this legacy was abandoned by unscrupulous politicians in Greece, and an attitude of jingoism and belligerence towards Turkey have become currency for domestic consumption in the Greek politics.
+The Turkish-Greek friendship was conceived and realized in the 1930s by Ataturk and the then Greek Prime Minister Venizelos to promote the mutual interests of the two countries in a spirit of cooperation and harmony.
+Later, however, this legacy was abandoned by unscrupulous politicians in Greece, and an attitude of jingoism and belligerence towards Turkey have become currency for domestic consumption in Greek politics.

 Turkey, as a firm believer of regional cooperation and stability, has all along spent lopsided efforts to nurture and keep this increasingly fragile relationship alive.
 Yet, these one-sided efforts have been shy of reversing the downward trend that has besieged this relationship.